Adult-Gerontology Acute Care Nurse Practitioner

-Vanderbilt University School of Nursing is ranked as the #13 graduate school of nursing, according to U.S. News and World Report.
+Vanderbilt University School of Nursing is ranked as the #6 graduate school of nursing for its MSN and #13 for its DNP, according to U.S. News & World Report.
+Our AGACNP program is consistently ranked the highest in the nation.
 We are next door to Vanderbilt University Medical Center, one of the nation’s top academic medical centers.
 But most importantly, we are committed to the success of our students.
-We offer a rigorous curriculum taught by doctorally prepared faculty using traditional classroom settings, as well as live streaming videos, online educational activities, simulated experiences and clinical training.
+We offer a rigorous curriculum taught by doctorally prepared faculty using a blending of traditional and innovative methods, including classroom lecture, live streaming videos, online educational activities, simulated experiences and immersive clinical training.
 Our students benefit from low faculty-to-student ratios and personalized attention.
 As a result, our students score well above the national average on the Adult-Gerontology Acute Care Nurse Practitioner certification exam and are sought after by employers throughout the country.

 We offer several specialization areas as part of the clinical experience for all Adult-Gerontology Acute Care Nurse Practitioner students:

 - Endocrinology, inclu ding advanced diabetes management